Malays (ethnic group): Metal working

-Upon the turn of the 17th century, gold, silver, iron and brass have all been perfectly molded to become part and parcel to the Malay society.
+Upon the turn of the 17th century, gold, silver, iron and brass have all been perfectly moulded to become part and parcel to the Malay society.
 The era witnessed the works of metal received a critical royal patronage.
 A multitude of Malay metalworks manifested as evidence of this era, raging from a peculiar Malay dagger known as Keris made of iron, down to the elaborate fine jewellery made from gold and silver.
 For the Malay nobles during this period, the works of pending (ornamental Belt buckle embellished with precious stones), keronsang (brooch) and cucuk sanggul (hairpins) were staged to become among the most sought item of fashion.
 The era also hosted a number of other prominent items in the Malay regalia cast in gold, including ceremonial box, Tepak sirih (Betel container) and parts of Keris.
 The art of working gold was predominantly done by repoussé and granulation techniques, in which the traditional methods can still be witnessed today.
 In the contemporary era, Malay gold jewels are mainly found in the form of anklets, bracelets, rings, necklaces, pendants and earrings.

 For the Malay silverware, the works of silver are fairly known for its sophisticated and fine designs.
 It is usually crafted by repousse, filigree and niello techniques.
 The common traditional Malay items usually made of silver include pillow ends, belt buckles, matt corners, stoppers for water vessels, Keris sheaths and tobacco boxes.
 The Awan Larat (cloud patterns) and Kerawang (Vegetal motives) are among the popular designs for Malay decorative silver pillow ends and tobacco boxes.

 The usage of brassware transcends a plethora of classical Malay social classes, being used by the members of nobility and commoners alike.
 The popularity of brassware is heavily contributed due to its durability, quality and affordability to all.
 The brassware can be narrowed into two distinctions, yellow brass for functional items and white for decorative purposes.
 It is often meticulously hammered and craved with various decorative designs in religious and floral motives.
 The usage of brass however, is best known for Tepak Sireh, a ceremonial tray for betel quid and for constructing certain musical instruments such as Gongs for the classical Malay Gamelan orchestra.
 Additionally, other prominent traditional Malay items made from metal includes flower vases, perfume sprinkles, serving trays, cooking pots, kettle and incense burners.